MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-quickstart.md

  ![Screenshot of release assets needed.](media/aks-lite/aks-lite-release-assets.png)

-2. In the upper left-hand corner of the releases page, navigate to the **Code** tab, and select the green **Code** button to download the repository as a **.zip** file.
+2. In this quickstart, we will use a sample Linux application that can be downloaded from [here](https://github.com/parameshbabu/AKS-IoT-preview/tree/aksedge).
+In the upper right-hand corner of the main repo page, navigate to the "Code" tab and click on the green Code button to download the respository as a .zip

-3. Extract the GitHub **.zip** file and move the MSI and all the other files in to the extracted folder.
+Extract the GitHub .zip file and move the MSI and all the other files in to the extracted folder for convenience.
 This will be your working directory.

 4. Before you install, make sure you have removed any existing AKS-IoT clusters and have uninstalled any previous versions of AKS-IoT.
 If you have uninstalled a previous version of AKS-IoT, please reboot your system before proceeding.